yashvardhannanavati/Scape---Photo-Sharing-Web-Application/README.md

 # Scape---Photo-Sharing-Website

-Description:
+The project uses Flask which is a micro web framework written in Python along with MySQL and Python to implement a photo sharing website.
+The functionalities are quite similar to Flickr!

+Description of use-cases:
 A user can have multiple friends and it is stored in the database as a self-relation to the users.
 A user can post comments on photos.
 Each comment must be posted by a user and associated with a single user, however a user can post multiple comments.
 Each Comment is associated with exactly one photo.
 A photo can have multiple comments.
 A photo has total participation in relationship with the users.
 Photos have a weak entity called tags which contain the names of all the tags associated with that photo.
 Two photos can have the same tag.
 A photo is always contained in an album.
 An album can have multiple photos.
 Similarly, A user can have multiple albums but an album must be associated to one or more users.

 Relational Schema:

-Users
+Users :
 user_id	first_name	last_name	gender	email 	password	date_of_birth	hometown

-Albums
+Albums :
 album_id	name	date_of_creation	owner(user)_id

-Photos
+Photos :
 photo_id	no_of_likes	data	caption	user_id	date	album_id

-Comments
+Comments :
 comment_id	comment_date	text	photo_id	owner_id

-Friends_with
+Friends_with :
 friend(user)_id	user_id

-Tags
+Tags :
 tag_name	photo_id

-Likes
+Likes :
 user_id	photo_id